axone-protocol/axoned/docs/predicate/predicates.md

 ## json_prolog/2

-JSONProlog is a predicate that will unify a JSON string into prolog terms and vice versa.
+json_prolog/2 is a predicate that will unify a JSON string into prolog terms and vice versa.

 The signature is as follows: